 When you find termites in your home, it can be gut-wrenching knowing that you have a colony of pests under your roof.
-It can be enough to keep you up at night!
+That can be enough to keep you up at night!
 Your mind may be filled with questions.
 For instance, you might find yourself asking, “Are termites dangerous to my family?”
 Or “Are termites dangerous for my home?”
 Well today, we’re addressing those questions, so that you’ll have a bit more peace of mind.
+As always, you can count on Arizona Termite Specialists for termite treatments here in Phoenix and throughout much of Arizona.

 Are Termites Dangerous for Your Health?